corticon/corticon.js-samples/DynamicForms/docs/AuthoringDecisionService.md

-# Introduction

-Decision Service (Rules Based Questions)

-The DS is composed of a series of Corticon rulesheets and at least one ruleflow including the rulesheets.
+## Defining the Rules

+###Ruleflows

+The Decision Service is generated from a Corticon Ruleflow.
+A Ruleflow is how Corticon assembles and organizes the components of a set of rules into a single unit.
+It is a presented as a flow diagram, where Rulesheets and  other Ruleflows are encapsulated into a 'top-level' ruleflow.

+In contrast to a typical decision automation use case, when creating dynamic forms with Corticon.js, rulesheets and ruleflows are not 'connected' from one to another when constructing the top level ruleflow.
+Connections are the objects that connect or “stitch” assets and objects together to control their sequence of execution.

+If a connector is drawn from Rulesheet sample1.ers to sample2.ers, then when a deployed Ruleflow is invoked, it will execute the rules in sample1.ers first, followed by the rules in sample2.ers.

+For dynamic forms however, instead of a decision that will always go through the same chronology during a single execution, dynamic forms require the ability to navigate throughout the objects in a ruleflow, such that different rules may fire depending upon dynamic variables.
+For example, the sequence may be determined based upon:

+-   Data that the end user has entered to that point (e.g. route to different parts of a ruleflow depending upon what type of claim a user has chosen to file)
+-    whether any data is pre-populated at the start of a ruleflow (e.g. user had to log in prior to beginning form, so information tied to their account is leveraged in determining the route through which to fill the form)

-The main responsibilities of the DS is to specify:
+The main function of the rules, from which the Decision Service is generated, are to define:

-1. The flow of the questions (step by step).
+1. The flow of the questions (What prompt is presented when and base upon what).
 2. For each step, either:
-    * What UI controls to render (questions to ask)
+	- What user prompt to render (dropdown, true/false, number, etc).
+Henceforth, we refer to these user prompts as UI Controls.
-    * Implement some business logic or computation before executing the next step
+	- Execute some business logic or computation that doesn't involve presenting anything to the user (e.g. add together dollar amount of all expenses being submitted)
-3. Where to store the accumulated data entered by the user or data computed at various steps.
+3. Which data should be retained and accrued to pass along upon form completion, versus which data is only relevant ephemerally (e.g., assigning data related to a claim to be retained, while assigning the response to 'do you have more claims to submit?' to be discarded.

-A step is typically implemented with one or more rulesheets.
+A *Stage* is typically implemented with one or more rulesheets.

 A single rulesheet specifies 3 main items:
 1. It creates 1 or more container to host the UI controls (This can be viewed as the panel that will contain the questions).